Going abroad can be nerve-wracking and frightening, but most of all worth it.

 If South Korea taught me one thing it’s that I can be alone- and I love it.
 I went on solo trips across the country to Seoraksan National Park.
 I went to Busan to meet up with people from ITA who I had never met in person before.
 As corny as it sounds, I found myself.
 I have always been terrified of doing tasks or going places on my own.
 When I was in South Korea I had to do everything on my own.

-Now since I am back in Massachusetts, I have checked some places off of my bucket list because I was able to go places with myself.
+Thanks to traveling in South Korea, I was able to check off some places in Massachusetts because I was able to go places with myself.
 I would have never done that before my journey to South Korea.

 As much as I want to be fully prepared and ready for my next adventure- you cannot be completely prepared..
 But, is anyone actually ever fully prepared for anything?